thisismydesign/encapsulate/README.md

 The base function may take no parameters which is why `params` in our interface must default to nil and we also need to take care of calling the `callback` accordingly.
 This small piece of logic is implemented in the gem [reflection_utils](https://github.com/thisismydesign/reflection_utils) (as seen below) alongside with other useful reflection related functions.

-You may use any object that responds to `call`.
+You may use any objects that respond to `call`.
 The only difference will be in how you reference these objects.
 These are also a valid skeletons:

 ```ruby